Law needs teeth to fight 'meter baddi' menace, admits Karnataka govt

 Jayachandra urged the government to tweak the Karnataka Prohibition of Charging Exorbitant Interest Act, 2004.
 “Amend the Act and make it a cognisable offence so that the accused can be arrested immediately,” he said.

-In Karnataka, the 'meter baddi' system has earned notoriety over the years.
-It has been linked to farmer suicides as well.
+In Karnataka, the ‘meter baddi’ system has earned notoriety over the years.
+It has been linked to farmers’ suicide as well.

-Under the 'meter baddi' system, if one borrows Rs 1,000 from a moneylender, the person has to pay an interest of Rs 100 every month.
-Upon defaulting on repayment, the person has to pay a 10% interest on Rs 1,110 from the next month.
+Under this system, if one borrows Rs 1,000 from a moneylender, the person has to pay an interest of Rs 100 every month.
+Upon defaulting on repayment, the person has to pay a 10% interest on Rs 1,100 from the next month.
 Another default means 10% on Rs 1,200.

 According to data laid in the Assembly by Parameshwara, the government has registered only 97 cases in the last three years - 30 in 2021, 37 in 2022 and 30 in 2023.
 “This is not at all enough,” the minister admitted.